Port of Saint John: History

 The Port of Saint John lies within Mi'gma'gi, the Mikmaw Nation ancestral stewardship region and greater Wabanaki Confederacy ancestral governance area.
 The location was first visited by Samuel de Champlain on his voyage of discovery to the New World in 1604, who described the Saint John River as "one of the largest and deepest we had yet seen" and who was advised by his Mi'kmaq guides that the river provided a route to the Saint Lawrence River valley with only a short portage.
 Because of its strategic location, it became the site of a French stronghold known as Fort La Tour.
 Though the fort was sacked in 1645, the river remained an important trade route for French, English and First Nations traders throughout the 17th and 18th centuries.

-The port did not begin to develop in earnest until the influx of United Empire Loyalists in 1783.
+The port did not begin to develop in earnest until the arrival of United Empire Loyalists in 1783, who sought refuge after the American Revolution and later founded the city in 1785.
 It developed rapidly as a result of timber trade and shipbuilding.
 Saint John became the province's leading industrial centre during the 19th century with much of the shipbuilding industry being concentrated on Courtney Bay outside the main harbour area.
 One of the best known ships built in Saint John was the Marco Polo (1851) which became renowned for its speed.

 The Great Famine of Ireland of 1845–1849 saw a large immigrant influx, and to handle the new arrivals, the government constructed a quarantine station and hospital on Partridge Island at the mouth of the harbour.
 The immigration station continued to operate for many decades.
 In 1859, Partridge Island also became known as the site of the first successful demonstration of an automated steam-powered foghorn, invented by the Scotsman Robert Foulis who had settled in the city.
 The foghorn is "ranked by historians as one of the most outstanding in the development of navigation aids."